Hem-Desai/Hem-Desai/README.md

-- Hi, I’m @Hem-Desai
+- Hi, I’m @Hem-Desai a Software developer from Ahmedabad, building stuff.
-- I'm a developer focused on Python-based projects, diving into everything from LLMs to back-end development with Flask, data science, and even some 8-bit games.
+- Welcome to my little corner of the internet, where I turn caffeine and curiosity into softwares (hopefully working).
 - I'm all about Project-Based Learning (PBL) — tackling real-world problems while constantly evolving my skills.
-My toolbelt includes Python, C++, JS, and the Flask framework.
-Right now, I'm exploring more of Web Development.
+My toolbelt includes a swiss knife.